 Objectives identified in the project design will continue to serve as guidelines for community involvement within the civil settlement throughout the life of the restoration effort.
-It is expected that the Youth Area Watch project will continue beyond the seven years of Trustee Council Funding.
+It is expected that the Youth Area Watch project will be completed upon termination of the restoration process.